 Jeff Beck was chosen as lead guitar.
 But in subsequent personnel shifts, Page returned to the band…as its bass player.
 Beck was fired midway during a tour of America and Page took over.
-But in a recording studio before the tour, Jeff Beck and Jimmy Page, who would both go on to have gigantic careers, created a bit of psychedelic magic as dual lead guitars in “Happenings Ten Years Time Ago.”
+But in a recording studio before the American tour, Jeff Beck and Jimmy Page, who would both go on to have gigantic careers, created a bit of psychedelic magic as dual lead guitars in “Happenings Ten Years Time Ago.”

 Here’s an image-filled three-minute video, published by riffaholik via YouTube: